Second Man Arrested In Case Of 10-Year-Old Girl Sexually Assaulted By 5 Men At South Side Motel

 Two men have now been arrested and charged thanks to CBS 2 reporting.
-That is two men out of a total of five men who have been accused of assaulting that 10-year-old girl in a string of sexual assaults dating back years.READ MORE: Feds Say States Have Up To A Year To Return Money They Demanded Back From Unemployment Overpayments That Were States' Fault; Some Illinoisans Say That's Too Long To Wait
+That is two men out of a total of five men who have been accused of assaulting that 10-year-old girl in a string of sexual assaults dating back years.READ MORE: United Center Welcoming Back Fans For First Time In Over A Year For Bulls Home Game

 Prosecutors said last year the 10-year-old girl was walking by a park near his home.
 He stopped her and asked if she wanted to drink or smoke.
 She told him she was 10, and he still brought her to a Washington Heights motel, charging documents say.